ryanwentzel/ryanwentzel/README.md

 ## Hi, I'm Ryan 👋

-I'm an experienced team leader with a foundation in software engineering and 8+ years of senior leadership as a lead pastor.
+An experienced team leader with a foundation in software engineering and 8+ years of senior leadership as a lead pastor.
 Adept at building and leading high-trust teams, mentoring individuals for growth, guiding organizations through change, and communicating complex ideas clearly to diverse audiences.
 Proven ability to create strong team culture, manage operations, and lead mission-driven initiatives.
 Brings a unique combination of technical background, strategic thinking, and people-focused leadership.
 Seeking to contribute to a team-oriented organization in a leadership or management role.

 ---
 You can find me at [ryanlwentzel.com](https://ryanlwentzel.com/) or get in touch with me via [email](mailto:hi@ryanlwentzel.com).